 Directorate of Defense Trade Controls

 The Directorate of Defense Trade Controls, Bureau of Political-Military Affairs, in accordance with Secs 38-40 of the Arms Export Control Act (AECA) (22 U.S.C.
 2778-2780) and the International Traffic in Arms Regulations (ITAR) (22 CFR Parts 120-130), is charged with controlling the export and temporary import of defense articles and defense services covered by the United States Munitions List (USML).
+You can learn more on their website.

 The originating entity for match information.